xhubio/nanook-website/docs/tutorials/createGenerator.md

 ```

 Let’s have a look at the generated result.
-In the 'tdg' subfolder are four subdirectories 'TC1' to 'TC4'.
+In the 'tdg' subfolder there are four subdirectories 'TC1' to 'TC4'.
-For each test case one folder was created.
+One folder has been created for each test case.

 ![step4.1](/img/tutorials/t2/step4.1.png)